 A community can sometimes make or break your experience of living in a house.
 If you want a small, close-knit neighborhood, then research the area and speak to the estate agents.
 You might find some areas even have a dedicated website or Facebook group.
 If a community’s not a big thing to you, but you still want somewhere quiet, then maybe look online for crime rates.

 If you’re moving because of work, then you will need to think about where that job is in location to where you are buying.
 But if you’re going to be job hunting once you move, do some basic research beforehand.
 Look if there are any business parks nearby or who the big employers are in the area.

-There are plenty of different types of property on the market nowadays.
-Whether that be an end terrace with a nice garden, or a modern, urban apartment, make sure to look at different options available to you and see which best fits your needs.
+There are plenty of different types of property in the market nowadays.
+Whether that be an end terrace with a lovely garden, or a modern, urban apartment, make sure to look at different options available to you and see which best fits your needs.